-- x.
-Other water features designed to retain water for more than 48 hours (e.g. dam/pond), these must: - Be developed in consultation with a suitably qualified and experienced professional (mosquito consultant/entomologist). - Provide specific design elements (e.g. depth, bank slope, macrophyte zone) in planning process for review. - Provide a guide for any aquatic vegetation, including a species list of plants, and planting densities - Be developed in consultation with Council, to ensure the design facilitates easy maintenance. - Include details of maintenance requirements that specifically relate to preventing the provision of suitable mosquito habitats.
+- xiv.
+Other water features designed to retain water for more than 48 hours (e.g. dam/pond), these must: - be developed in consultation with a suitably qualified and experienced professional (mosquito consultant/entomologist); - provide specific design elements (e.g. depth, bank slope, macrophyte zone) in planning process for review; - provide a guide for any aquatic vegetation, including a species list of plants, and planting densities; - be developed in consultation with Council, to ensure the design facilitates easy maintenance; and - include details of maintenance requirements that specifically relate to preventing the provision of suitable mosquito habitats.